GoogleCloudPlatform/gcf-gce-usage-monitoring/README.md

 ## Run the tests

-1. Follow the [tutorial](https://docs.google.com/document/d/1Y23rRg2oYBSDvw0XV4AADEyqA5HCAl9RBMr96gT1Ioo/edit) to deploy the Cloud Functions to your project.
+1. Follow the steps above to deploy the Cloud Functions to your project.

     Make a note of your GCP project id and the token value that you generate during the deployment.